investigator

 public scholarship and service

 Scheufele currently chairs the Practice and Science of Civic Science Advisory Committee of the Rita Allen Foundation in Princeton, NJ.
-He also serves on the Kuratorium for the Klaus Tschira Stiftung (Heidelberg, Germany), the advisory board of SciLine (American Association for the Advancement of Science), and on the National Academy of Sciences, Engineering, and Medicine’s LabX Advisory Board and Board on Health Sciences Policy.
-Since 2012, he has co-organized five NASEM Colloquia on the Science (and Practice) of Science Communication.
+He also serves on the Kuratorium (Board of Trustees) for the Klaus Tschira Stiftung (Heidelberg, Germany).
+Most recently, he has served as inaugural co-chair of the National Academy of Sciences, Engineering, and Medicine’s Standing Committee on Advancing Science Communication, and as a member of the Academies' Board on Health Sciences Policy, Division of Earth and Life Studies (DELS) Advisory Committee, and Divison of Behavioral and Social Sciences and Education (DBASSE) Advisory Committee.

-At UW, Scheufele has served on most of the university's main governance bodies, including the University Committee (Executive Committee of the Faculty Senate), the Social Sciences Divisional Committee, the University Committee for Honorary Degrees (which he currently chairs), the Provost Search & Screen Committee (twice), the Campus Diversity and Climate Committee, and the UW-Madison Athletic Board.
+At UW, Scheufele has served on most of the UW's main governance bodies, including the University Committee (Executive Committee of the Faculty Senate), the Social Sciences Divisional Committee, the University Committee for Honorary Degrees (as chair), the Provost Search & Screen Committee (twice), the Campus Diversity and Climate Committee, and the UW-Madison Athletic Board.

 contact information